-- Copy the current Layouts folder as a backup in case you need to revert.
+- Copy the current Layouts folder as a backup to revert back.

 - Delete the Layouts folder (this folder will be re-created with the new default workspaces the next time you launch Premiere Pro).

-- Launch Premiere Pro.
-You should now see the new workspaces.
+- Launch Premiere Pro to see the new workspaces.

 - Open the project you saved with your custom workspace in use.
 It is imported and made available along with the new default workspaces.